telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core.md

 },
 ````

-The above setting is required since Telerik Reporting supports only the full .NET framework.
+The above setting is required since Telerik Reporting supports only the full.NET framework.
 Note, that using multiple           target frameworks will force Visual Studio to build your project as if it will run on all frameworks, and ultimately you           will not be able to start it.

 ## Adding the NuGet Packages

 ASP.NET Core does not support references to assemblies, but instead works with references to NuGet packages.
-To setup the Reporting REST service you have to download __Telerik.Reporting__            and __Telerik.Reporting.Services.AspNetCore__            NuGet packages from the private Telerik NuGet feed at            [https://nuget.telerik.com/nuget](https://nuget.telerik.com/nuget) .
+To setup the Reporting REST service you have to download __Telerik.Reporting__            and __Telerik.Reporting.Services.AspNetCore__            NuGet packages from the private Telerik NuGet feed at            [https://nuget.telerik.com/nuget](https://nuget.telerik.com/nuget).
 How to add a NuGet feed is explained in            [https://www.visualstudio.com/en-us/docs/package/nuget/consume](https://www.visualstudio.com/en-us/docs/package/nuget/consume)

 You will need to  [your Telerik account](https://www.telerik.com/account)  credentials for this operation.